-9.3.2.4.
+- 9.3.2.4.
+CAP follows the review requirements for draft and final decision documents as outlined in Paragraph 5.6.4.1.
 For CAP projects, ATR of the decision document cost estimate will be conducted by a qualified reviewer approved by the Cost Engineering CX.
 The RMO is responsible for coordinating with the Cost Engineering CX for ATR review assignments and ATR of cost products.
-The final cost certification and associated documentation of CAP projects may be delegated to the ATR cost engineering team member.
+The final cost certification and associated documentation of CAP projects may be delegated to the ATR cost engineering team member. - 9.4.

-9.4.
 Non-Federal Activities.
 Non-federal interests may undertake the planning or implementation of a USACE authorized project or modification to an existing USACE project.
 Authorities for such actions include, but are not limited to, 33 U.S.C.
 408 (Section 408), Sections 203 and 204 of WRDA 1986, and Public-Private Partnerships.
 Non-federal activities must meet USACE PED and construction standards as outlined in the corresponding authority and relevant guidance.
 USACE will review the activities to define review policy requirements following this ER to obtain USACE approval for the non-federal activity.
 For the USACE work products delivered under these authorities, the requirements in this ER must be followed unless superseded by the specific authority.
-For alterations to existing USACE projects per Section 408, RMO responsibilities are provided in this ER and other applicable USACE guidance.
+For alterations to existing USACE projects per Section 408, RMO responsibilities are provided in this ER and other applicable USACE guidance. - 9.5.

-9.5.
 Work for Other Entities.
 When USACE performs planning or implementation work for other entities (e.g., local, state, other agencies, or foreign governments), the requirements in this ER must be followed, except the need for a SAR should be determined on an individual basis in consultation with the requesting entity.
 The RP will be developed by the District and the appropriate RMO and then approved by the MSC Commander.